inquiron/devops-tech-test/README.md

 We are testing your ability to implement modern automated infrastructure, as well as general knowledge of system administration and coding.
 In your solution you should emphasize readability, maintainability and DevOps methodologies.

-To begin
+To begin the test:

-* Clone this repository and start adding your changes.
+1. Clone this repository and start adding your changes.
-* Commit often, we would rather see a history of trial and error than a single monolithic push.
+2. Commit often, we would rather see a history of trial and error than a single monolithic push.
-* When you're finished open a PR and let us know it is ready for review.
+3. When you're finished open a PR and let us know it is ready for review.
-* Please ensure you include all steps taken to get your solution running so that we can reproduce predictably.
+4. Please ensure you include all steps taken to get your solution running so that we can reproduce predictably.

 ## Pre-requisites